 Topographic Survey

-A topographic survey models the form and surface texture or grain of a site or landscape.
-A digitally based, metric survey produces a high-resolution three-dimensional image of the terrain, measuring the position and height of manmade and natural topographic features.
+Generally speaking, a topographic survey uses remote sensing equipment to model the relief, or ‘grain’, of a site or landscape.
+A digitally based, metric survey produces a high-resolution three-dimensional image mapping the position and height of manmade and natural topographic features.

 What Happens Next?